 The penalty for not complying with a provision of a WA award or not complying with a requirement relating to employment records is up to \$18,000 for individuals and \$93,000 for bodies corporate.
 Higher penalties apply for serious contraventions of up to \$180,000 for individuals and \$930,000 for bodies corporate.
 An industrial inspector is also able to give a person a civil infringement notice, similar to an 'on-the-spot fine', for not complying with employment record-related requirements.
-Record keeping requirements are outlined in the Employment records section.
+Record keeping requirements are outlined in the Employment Records section of this summary.